Developing electricity guidelines and standards

 |Reliability and Emergency Reserve Trader (RERT) guidelines||

-The RERT is a mechanism in the National Electricity Rules that allows AEMO to contract for reserves up to nine months ahead of a period where AEMO projects there to be a projected reserve shortfall.
+The RERT is a mechanism in the National Electricity Rules that allows AEMO to contract for reserves ahead of a period where AEMO projects there to be a projected reserve shortfall.
 A projected reserve shortfall is where the amount of generation, interconnector and demand response capacity is projected to be below the level consistent with the reliability standard.

 The Panel is required to develop and publish guidelines which provide guidance for AEMO in its operation of the RERT.
 The most recent version of these guidelines was published in July 2018.